needle-mirror/com.unity.ui.builder/Documentation~/UI.Builder.md

 ### Local Styles

 1. Only visible if the selection is an element in the current document, or a selector in the current StyleSheet.
-1. Changing any value will set it in the StyleSheet or inline UXML style attribute and highlight it with the same styling as Prefab overrides.
+1. Changing any value will set it in the StyleSheet or inline UXML style attribute and highlight it with a solid bar on the left side and bold font.
+1. Style category headers will have an override bar and bold font if any child styles are overridden.
 1. All style value types are supported.
 1. Sub-section foldout expanded states are preserved between selection changes and domain reload.
 1. Right-click **Unset** on an style field will remove it from the UXML inline style or StyleSheet, reset the value to default, and reset the override styling.